ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - never copy, print or share the imagery; this is illegal

-- ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Head Teacher/Principal
+- ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Headteacher

-- ensure viewing takes place with another member of staff present in the room, ideally the Head Teacher/Principal or a member of the senior leadership team (this staff member does not need to view the images)
+- ensure viewing takes place with another member of staff present in the room, ideally the Headteacher or a member of the senior leadership team.
+This staff member does not need to view the images

-- wherever possible, ensure viewing takes place on school or college premises, ideally in the Head Teacher/Principal or a member of the senior leadership team’s office
+- wherever possible ensure viewing takes place on school or college premises, ideally in the Headteacher or a member of the senior leadership team’s office

 Further details on searching, deleting and confiscating devices can be found in the DfE Searching, Screening and Confiscation advice (note this advice is for schools only